datahub-project/datahub/metadata-ingestion/docs/sources/bigquery/bigquery_pre.md

 ### Profiling Details

-For performance reasons, we only profile the latest partition for Partitioned tables and the latest shard for sharded tables.
+For performance reasons, we only profile the latest partition for partitioned tables and the latest shard for sharded tables.
-You can set partition explicitly with `partition.partition_datetime` property if you want. (partition will be applied to all partitioned tables)
+You can set partition explicitly with `partition.partition_datetime` property if you want, though note that partition config will be applied to all partitioned tables.

 ### Caveats